How to Submit a Performance for a Record or Update Existing Record Info

 2. Submit all inquiries about posted records by email to: firstname.lastname@example.org

 For CT State Record Consideration in Track and Field:

-2. The track and field performance by athlete(s) affiliated with a CIAC school must have been made in post-season competition in a completed meet either (a) after the Indoor State Open and before the official start of the Outdoor season or (b) after the Outdoor State Open and prior to August 31st in a recognized event in an official, scheduled meet where athlete(s) are: (i) of a high school affiliation or (ii) on a USATF team of same high school affiliation or (iii) as a single competitor in a USATF, AAU sanctioned age group event.
+2. The track and field performance by athlete(s) affiliated with a CIAC school must have been made in a single gender event in post-season competition in a completed meet either (a) after the Indoor State Open and before the official start of the Outdoor season or (b) after the Outdoor State Open and prior to August 31st in a recognized event in an official, scheduled meet where athlete(s) are: (i) of a high school affiliation or (ii) on a USATF team of same high school affiliation or (iii) as a single competitor in a USATF, AAU sanctioned age group meet.
 (Extended season meets include but are not limited to: New England Championships, Indoor Nationals, National Scholastic Indoor Championships, Golden West, Outdoor Nationals, USATF Junior Nationals, USATF Youth Games, AAU Juniors, and various State Games, including Nutmeg, Bay, Empire State, etc)

 3. All performances must occur on a track of regulation size for the season or a field event facility compliant with state and/or national rules and field event with certified equipment.
 Throwing events require that implements were measured and verified as legal for competition according to state and/or national rules.

 Performances en route to a longer distance finish are not considered for records.

 Performances on oversized tracks are not considered for records.